Guide to Setting Up Private Name Servers | HostGator Support

 Need help?

-If you can't figure out how to register your private name servers with your registrar, read the registrar's FAQ and look for a question along the lines of "How do I register name servers?"
+If you can't figure out how to register your private name servers with your registrar, read the registrar's FAQs and look for a question along the lines of "How do I register name servers?"

 Step 3: Setting A records